OSLL/github_backup_utils/README.md

 # Github backup utils

+## Goal

+Simple set of scripts for backuping github organization repos with access permissions (including private repos) and issues.

+## Usage

 Usage (launch scripts in order, instructions u can see in comments in scripts):

 1. export_org_repos.py (get organization's repositories list)